You are leaving Lundbeck.com/US

 A global survey by the World Health Organization (WHO) found that people with migraine or other severe headaches miss an average of 7 days of work or activities per year because of their condition.6 Furthermore, people with chronic migraine have more than three times as many days when they are unable to carry out their normal activities as those with less frequent migraine attacks.7

-Facts about Migraine
+Facts about migraine

 The most likely age group to have migraine is 35–39 years.4